History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Ripon Cathedral, dating back to the 7th century

 At the heart of the city is the market square, described by author Daniel Defoe as 'the finest and most beautiful square that is to be seen of its kind in England'.
 On the market square is The Wakeman's House, home of an official charged with keeping the peace after curfew.
 The Wakeman's horn still blows every knight at 9 pm.
 The tomb of Hugh Ripley, the last official Wakeman and first mayor of Ripon, can be seen in the cathedral.
 The Wakeman's House was the childhood home of architect Sir William Chambers.

 Within the city are no less than 3 museums on the theme of law and order.
 The Prison and Police Museum is housed in a complex of buildings that once served as a House of Correction and Liberty Gaol.
 Here you can trace the history of policing, try on prison uniforms, and explore original gaol cells.

-The Courthouse Museum is a restored 19th century courthouse, and the Workhouse Museum on Allhallowgate.
+The last of the three museums is the Workhouse Museum on Allhallowgate.
 This fascinating museum shows what life was like for those who could not support themselves.
-See a recreated workhouse garden, explore the inmates' wards, the guardian's chambers, and vagrants cells.
+See a restored workhouse garden, explore the inmates' wards, the guardian's chambers, and vagrants cells.

-Outside Ripon is Norton Conyers, a 14th century manor house.
-Writer Charlotte Bronte visited the house and was inspired by stories of a man woman kept in the attic to create her character of Mrs Rochester in the novel Jane Eyre.
+Outside Ripon is Norton Conyers, a 14th-century manor house.
+Writer Charlotte Bronte visited the house and was inspired by stories of a woman kept in the attic to create her character of Mrs Rochester in the novel Jane Eyre.

 Another nearby stately home is Newby Hall, designed by Sir Christopher Wren, and filled with fine furniture, tapestries, and sculpture.
 Just 4 miles away is Fountains Abbey, a medieval Cistercian monastery and one of the finest historic sites in England.
 Beside the abbey is Studley Royal Water Gardens, begun in 1718.